 4. Juicing – A low sugar juice helps keep your blood sugar levels and hormonal levels normal.
 Green (veggie) juices are anti-inflammatory.
 Carrot is loaded with beta-carotene that helps control acne.
 Citrus fruits, especially lemon can help heal your skin and are considered a superfood for healthy and smooth skin.
 A lot of delicious juicing recipes can be prepared quickly.

 Some teenagers rarely get a pimple (those lucky ducks!) as they hit the wonderful period of puberty.
 But if you see acne, don’t panic.
 Acne, zits, blemishes, pimples – no matter what you call them, they can be a real bummer!
 This is no secret, but at least you know there are ways to get rid of them.
-Acne treatments can be confusing and overwhelming though, so it’s always best to talk to your doctor.
+Acne treatment for teens can be confusing and overwhelming though, so it’s always best to talk to your doctor.
 Once you have started a treatment, bear in mind that it may take time to see visible results.
 Beating acne for good will take a ton of patience and expect to put in a consistent effort, so don’t you quit.
 Did you know that the most common reason why an acne treatment fail is quitting too soon?
 Remind yourself every day that you can win this fight.